Who are RICS HomeBuyer Reports Aimed at?

 What is it?

-The report itself can be around 20+ pages long but this will again be dictated by the condition of the property.
+The report itself can be around 50+ pages long but this will be dictated by the condition of the property and what defects were found.

 Within each section there may be different subsections e.g. there might be three different roof coverings and if so the one in the worst condition will be listed first and so on.